gitbls/pistrong/README.md

     Note that the last configuration line in .pistrongrc (before the close brace) must not have a comma.

 * If you need to use multiple strongSwan connections (if different users need different subnets, for example), here is an outline of how to do this:
-    * Establish the primary configuration with the desired VPN SAN key
+    * Establish the primary configuration with the desired CA Cert and VPN SAN key
-    * Create the secondary VPN cert/key using `pistrong makevpncert` to create the secondary VPN SAN key
+    * Create a secondary CA and a VPN cert/key in that secondary CA
-    * Manually edit /etc/swanctl/swanctl.conf and add the second connection using the secondary VPN SAN key and secondary VPN cert
+    * Manually edit /etc/swanctl/swanctl.conf and add the second connection using the secondary CA, VPN SAN key, and secondary VPN cert
-    * Add users to the primary configuration normally
+    * Add users to the primary configuration normally, using --cacert to specify the Cert name, and hence the connection for the user
-    * When adding users for the secondary configuration use --remoteid to specify the secondary VPN SAN key
+    * When adding users for the secondary configuration use --remoteid to specify the secondary VPN SAN key as needed
-    * NOTE: If you ever re-create the CA using `pistrong makeca` you'll need to recreate the secondary cert/key and validate the connection in /etc/swanctl/swanctl.conf
+    * NOTE: If you ever re-create the CA using `pistrong makeca` you'll need to recreate the secondary cert/key and validate the connection in /etc/swanctl/swanctl.conf, so don't do that unless you're really sure!

 * Email server configuration is beyond the scope of this document.
 However, if you install postfix (on a Raspberry Pi), take all